goelmak/C-Drive-Cleaner/README.md

 # File Deletion Script for C Drive Cleanup

+Used when your c drive fills up with unnecessary files

 This TypeScript script is designed to delete unnecessary files from specific directories on the C drive in Windows.

 ## Prerequisites